 The new game is Something Seeps, which is pretty much the polar opposite of The Knobbly Crook in tone.
 Dead serious.
 Mature.
 Brutal.
 If all goes well, it’s going to be terrifying.
 And still a point-and-click.
 Will that work?
 Who knows, but it’s going to be a fun experiment.
 I’m using Unity and Adventure Creator to build it.

 My first games came back in the shareware boom of the early 1990s, when I co-founded the “splatstick” indie game studio, Bloodlust Software.
 My side of it literally started in mom’s basement–we were two high school students.
 Those old games are still around and are likely even more shocking/offensive for some than originally intended, but it’s important to remember they came from a different era before the internet was a big thing, when censorship was running rampant.
 Bloodlust was an answer to the alarmists who thought video games were going to turn us into monsters.
 The games were intentionally gory, stupid, and shocking, inspired by 80s wrestling, Troma shlock movies, and over-the-top fighting game/brawler stereotypes.
 The blood flowed.
 The characters swore.
 We thought we could be the punk rockers of the Shareware market and we were making decent money at it, but Bloodlust did cross many lines that are even thicker now, thirty years later.
-I am proud of the technical work we accomplished, but do regret some of the content.
+I am proud of the technical work we accomplished, but do regret some of the “edgy” content.
+We all grow up.
 My programmer (Sardu) ended up working on emulators you may have heard of – NESticle, Callus, and Genecyst.
 Some of my terrible artwork was used in their GUI.
 I brought back Bloodlust for a short time during the “Click” game creator era, including some small projects for Troma (they paid me in B-movies, which was a dream come true).

 You can primarily find me on twitter.
 I have a general rule that if you’re pleasant to me, I’m pleasant to you.
 So please feel free to come say hi, ask me questions, send me ideas, or share your project with me.
 I’d love to meet you!